 “The older I get, the more I think it was a privilege to grow up during the Great Depression.
 I learned so much about people!” he said.
 “We lived right by the train tracks, so just about every day, men would get off the train looking for work to do in exchange for something to eat or a dollar to send home.
 My family was fortunate during that time period, so if we had an extra biscuit, we’d give it to them.
 I probably had that in the back of my mind when I first got involved with Meals on Wheels.”

-It was more than 60 years after the Depression (and a life that’s included a stint as a professional baseball player with the Boston Red Sox, a career in local industry and 10 mission trips to Nicaragua) that Mr. Hamilton enlisted again – this time with Meals on Wheels, the program that delivers hot meals five days a week to homebound seniors in Jefferson County.
+It was more than 60 years after the Depression (and a life that’s included a stint as a professional baseball player, a career in local industry and 10 mission trips to Nicaragua) that Mr. Hamilton enlisted again – this time with Meals on Wheels, the program that delivers hot meals five days a week to homebound seniors in Jefferson County.
 He’s made many of those deliveries himself ever since signing on as a volunteer in the 1990s.
 And although he now depends on a friend and fellow volunteer (a 67-year-old whippersnapper) to do the driving, his is still the friendly face that shows up like clockwork, meal in hand, at the door of homebound seniors in Pleasant Grove three Fridays a month.
 The pair is among more than 800 volunteers who deliver nearly 240,000 meals each year.
 But Mr. Hamilton is quick to note that the impact of Meals on Wheels reaches far beyond the meals themselves.

 “For some of these folks, we’re the only people they’ll see all day,” he said.
 “So it’s important that we’re there to say hi and even just to check to make sure they’re okay.”